 Given the incomplete and fragmentary fossil record from this time period, it is not surprising that classification has proved contentious.
-As a scholarly consensus has not yet emerged on the classification status of early Homo, this text will make use of the single (inclusive) Homo habilis species designation.
+As a scholarly consensus has not yet emerged on the classification status of early Homo, this chapter makes use of the single (inclusive) Homo habilis species designation.